 These are being dealt with by your neighbourhood policing team in partnership with residents and other agencies.
 Progress will be reported in the Neighbourhood updates.

-Meet your local neighbourhood officers and have your say on policing priorities and concerns in your local area.
+Meet your local neighbourhood officers, in person or online, to have your say on policing priorities and concerns in your local area.

 Find out more about Have Your Say meetings.